-Deciding which graduate school you’re going to spend the next n years of your life is possibly one of the hardest decision of your life.
-One of the things that made is particularly hard for me was deciding between Cornell and my other top choice was Cornell’s “Free agent system”.
+Deciding which graduate school you’re going to spend the next n years of your life is one of the hardest decision of your life.
+One of the things that made is hard for me was deciding between Cornell and my other top choice was Cornell’s “Free agent system”.
 Here is a short post about what the system is and why it worked for me.

 Cornell’s Free Agent System

 At Cornell, and a few other schools, the admission process looks a bit different.
 When a PhD student is admitted to Cornell, they are are admitted to the department, which highlights Cornell’s commitment towards the student’s academic freedom.
 Concretely, this means that Cornell guarantees funding, usually through teaching assistantship, for the student without tying them to an advisor [^1].
 This is supposed to allow the students to explore and talk to potential advisors without being worried about funding.
 This is the Free Agent system at Cornell.
 Students are free agents till they decide who they want to work with.

 Cornell’s free agent system was devised when the department was young and the incoming PhD students tended to have comparatively less research experience.
 The free agent system allowed students to explore different areas without being pressured into working on topics they might disliked.
 However, in the recent years, the makeup of people applying to PhD programs has drastically changed — students tend to come in with a lot more research experience and are usually quite certain about the area they want to work in.

 Furthermore, the CS department is also structured in a way that assumes

 students are free agents their first year.
 This means that they are expected to

 take a lot of classes and [^1] be teaching assistants (TAs) in their first